mjkkirschner/8chipsimulator/README.md

 - [ ] implement flags register and microcode
 - [ ] use a nBuffer to show all control signals / or groups of signals.
 - [ ] interface for wire connections/part addition.
-- [ ] add a console to main window - any part name constructor can be invoked and the part will be added.
+- [x] add a console to main window - any part name constructor can be invoked and the part will be added.
+- [ ] add autocomplete to console
+- [ ] generate verilog code from circuit.